Gentleman-Programming/Gentleman.Dots/README.md

 #### File `colorscheme.lua`

 This file configures the color scheme using the [nvim](https://github.com/catppuccin/nvim) plugin.
-The "kanagawa-dragon" theme with specific options is chosen.
-You can also choose catppucin or modus by changing the property `colorscheme = "kanagawa-dragon"`.
+The "everforest" theme with specific options is chosen.
+You can also choose catppucin or modus by changing the property `colorscheme = "everforest"`.
 If you want a transparent background, use `:TransparentEnable`, and NVIM will have extra opacity according to your terminal settings.

 ```lua
 return {